CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Approach

 \subsection{Database and Query Generation}

 We require a database state and a query for testing.
-Both database state and query can be manually given or automatically generated.
+Both database state and query can be manually provided or generated.
 Common generation-based methods include mutation-based methods~\cite{zhong2020squirrel, liang:sqlright} and rule-based generation methods~\cite{sqlsmith, Rigger2020TLP, Rigger2020PQS, Rigger2020NoREC}.
-How to generate database states and queries is not our contribution in this work, and our approach can be paired with any database state and query generation method.
-For example, in \Autoref{lst:motivation}, we randomly generate a database state in lines 1--4 and a query in line 8.
+How to generate database states and queries is not a contribution of this paper, and our approach can be paired with any database state and query generation method.
+For example, in \Autoref{lst:motivation}, we could randomly generate a database state in lines 1--4 and a query in line 8.

 Before executing queries on the generated database state, we execute \lstinline{ANALYZE} statements on each table to guarantee that the data statistics are up to date.
 For \Autoref{lst:motivation}, these statements are executed in lines 5--6.